hanami88/ePharmaStore/README.md

 - 🕓 If no orders have been placed yet, the following message will be shown:
   > "You have not placed any orders yet."

-- ✅ After placing an order (either via **Buy Now** or **Add to Cart**), the order will appear in the list with:
-  - Order ID
-  - Product details
-  - Total amount
-  - Shipping address
-  - Order status:
-    - Pending
-    - Confirmed
-    - Cancelled
-  - Order time

 > All orders, regardless of the purchase method, are tracked and displayed here.